Kids for Peace: The Great Kindness Challenge

 In 2008 Kids for Peace launched an annual event called The Great Kindness Challenge.
 It takes place on the second Saturday in August and is open to youth of all ages.
 The Great Kindness Challenge is one day where kids around the world dedicate themselves to performing as many acts of kindness as possible, using a checklist of 50 suggestions.
 These acts of kindness range from holding the door open for someone to cleaning up a local park to making sack lunches for homeless people.
 In 2009, The Great Kindness Challenge involved at least 35 countries, in six continents.
-The next one will be held on August 14, 2010.
+By 2024, the challenges has created over one billion acts of kindness across 135 countries.

 Books

 Kids for Peace published its first book, Peace Through Our Eyes: A Book of Hope and Inspiration, in 2008.
 It features words and drawings by kids responding to the question “What does peace mean to you?”
-Fulfilling its intention to make this a biannual project, Kids for Peace is now producing its second book, Wish Big: Children’s Wishes for the World.
-This book, to be published by the summer of 2010, will feature children’s drawings answering the question, “What is my wish for the world?”
+Kids for Peace produced its second book, Wish Big: Children’s Wishes for the World in 2010.

+Two more books were later published, Create the Change: A Kids’ Guide to Transforming the World (2016) and Kindness Matters: 50 Ways to Create a Kinder World (2017).

 History

 Kids for Peace was founded in 2006 in Carlsbad, California by Danielle Gram, then a high school student, and Jill McManigal, mother of Hana and Bodhi and a children’s playwright and director.

-Ms. Gram’s work in creating Kids for Peace contributed to her selection as a winner of the Nestlé Very Best in Youth Award in 2007.
-Danielle Gram recently graduated from Harvard University and is currently working in Pader, Uganda, teaching life skills to child victims of the Lord's Resistance Army.
-Ms. Gram's service work and travels can be followed on her blog.
+Gram’s work in creating Kids for Peace contributed to her selection as a winner of the Nestlé Very Best in Youth Award in 2007.
+She graduated from Harvard University after studying Religion and Sociology.
+She went on work in Pader, Uganda, teaching life skills to child victims of the Lord's Resistance Army.
+Her service work and travels were detailed on her blog.
+In 2025 she works with Kids for Peace.

-Ms. McManigal, a former elementary school teacher, is now the Executive Director of Kids for Peace.
+Ms. McManigal, a former elementary school teacher, became the Executive Director of Kids for Peace.
+She continues to hold this post as of February 2025.
 In November 2009, Ms. McManigal received a Bank of America Local Hero award, recognizing her work through Kids for Peace.

 From the initial gathering of neighborhood children in Ms. McManigal’s home, the organization has grown to over 100 chapters worldwide, spanning all six inhabited continents.
 Countries as diverse as Australia, Sierra Leone, Bangladesh, the Dominican Republic, Greece and Mongolia are now home to Kids for Peace chapters.

+In 2020, Kids for Peace had almost 150 chapters across 121 countries, encompassing more than 15 million children.
+By 2024, the organization had reached 21 million children.

+In 2024, Kids for Peace announced a partnership with Jazzercize for the 2025 Great Kindness Challenge.